Krxstofer/CSCI-315-Virtual-Library-Management-System/Virtual Library Management System/README.txt

 	UserFun.cpp
 	Virtual Library Management System.cpp [main]

-There are 5 different Google Tests:
+There are 7 different Google Tests:
 	AdminTests.cpp [tests functions in AdminFun.cpp]
 	ClassTests.cpp [tests various classes including book, user, hash] GeneralTests.cpp [tests functions in GeneralFunctions.cpp]
 	integrationTest.cpp [tests all functions in library.]
+	LoginTest.cpp [tests the login functionality.]
+	UserTest.cpp [tests the user menu]
 	UserTests.cpp [tests functions in UserFun.cpp]

+Note: If you are using Visual Studio, our team found out that the main in Virtual Libary Management System.cpp will have to be commented out so that the Google Tests can run.

 To run AdminTests.cpp, link the following files:
 	AdminFun.cpp